 This application is configured to run remotely.
 You can run this application from any of the supported communication interfaces for the instrument (GPIB, USB, or ethernet).

 The following figure shows the rear-panel connection locations for the remote communication interfaces.
-For additional information about how to set up remote communications, see Remote communications interfaces (on page 3-1).
+For additional information about how to set up remote communications, see Remote communications interfaces.

 Controller